polasais/CS361-Microservice/README.md

 To REQUEST data from microservice, follow these steps:

    Prepare the Input File:
   	Create or use a text file named 'bills_data.txt'.
 Ensure the file is empty before starting.

   Enter Data:
 	Write the following in the file, using a comma to separate the values: (NOTE: The comma is absolutely necessary for the microservice to function).
-          Number of roommates
-          Total bill amount
+          Number of roommates, Total bill amount

   Example:
       * 5,9350 (for 5 roommates and a total bill of 9350)